Billy E. Hooper Award for Distinguished Service

 Background and past recipients

-The Billy E. Hooper Award is an annual honor established in January 1990 by the Board of Directors to recognize an individual whose leadership and vision have made a significant contribution to academic veterinary medicine and the veterinary profession.
+The Billy E. Hooper Award is an annual honor established in January 1990 by the Board of Directors to recognize an individual whose leadership and vision have made a significant contribution to academic veterinary medicine.
 The Pew National Veterinary Education Program (PNVEP) provided an initial grant to support the award.
 In 2015, the Board of Directors established an endowment fund for the award.
-The award has been solely funded by the AAVMC since 2002.
 Originally called the Recognition Lecture, the name was changed to the Billy E. Hooper Award for Distinguished Service by the Board of Directors in 2016.

 Past recipients of the AAVMC Billy E. Hooper Award for Distinguished Service (2003–present)